 Step 5: Sweep the Teak Wood with a Broom

 After leveling the teak wood with a power sander, you may now sweep the excess dust and dirt cling on to the wood.
 You can use your trusty house broom.
 Others prefer to use a brush for more specific teak wood polishing.

 With your teak oil or teak coat of choice, you may now apply it liberally on the entire surface.
 You should note that some cleaners will need to be dried off in a day or two with the chemicals that it is supposed to apply on your teak wood.
 Be sure to make this step on the last part of your restoration project.

 Use the foam brush on the teak wood for application.
 You may also use other recommended varnish applicators.
 You can reapply the teak wood oil or high-gloss varnish as you wish, depending on the finish that you like.
 Some will require the wood to be completely dry before reapplication.

 Be sure to follow the steps provided on these oils or varnishes.

 Currently, there is no teak coating that will last for so long.
-You may need to reapply this coating on another month to maintain the look on your teak wood.
+You may need to reapply this coating for another month to maintain the look of your teak wood.